aws-solutions/media-insights-on-aws/README.md

 ## Required parameters

 **Stack Name**: Name of stack.
-Defaults to `mie`.

 **System Configuration**
 * **MaxConcurrentWorkflows**: Maximum number of workflows to run concurrently.
 When the maximum is reached, additional workflows are added to a wait queue.
 Defaults to `10`.

-**Operators**
-* **Enable Operator Library Deployment**: If set to true, deploys the operator library.
+* **DeployAnalyticsPipeline**: If set to true, deploys a Kinesis data stream that can be used by front-end applications to obtain the data generated by workflows.
 Defaults to `true`.

-**Workflows**
+* **DeployOperatorLibrary**: If set to true, deploys operators for MediaConvert, Rekognition, Transcribe, Translate, et al. Defaults to `true`.
 * **DeployTestWorkflow**: If set to true, deploys test workflow which contains operator, stage and workflow stubs for integration testing.
 Defaults to `false`.
-* **DeployInstantTranslateWorkflow**: If set to true, deploys Instant Translate Workflow which takes a video as input and transcribes, translates and creates an audio file in the new language.
-Defaults to `false`.
-* **DeployRekognitionWorkflow**: If set to true, deploys Rekognition Workflows which process videos and images through Rekognition, Transcribe, Translate, etc. Defaults to `true`.
-* **DeployComprehendWorkflow**: If set to true, deploys a Comprehend Workflow which takes text as input and identifies key entities and phrases.
-Defaults to `false`.
-* **DeployKitchenSinkWorkflow**: If set to true, deploys the Kitchen Sink Workflow which contains all MIE operators.
-Defaults to `true`.

-**Sample Applications**
-* **DeployDemoSite**: If set to true, deploys a front end application to explore extracted metadata.
-Defaults to `true`.

-**Other parameters**
-* **DeployAnalyticsPipeline**: If set to true, deploys a metadata streaming pipeline that can be consumed by downstream analytics plaforms.
-Defaults to `true`.

 # Developers